Can Homeowners Insurance Drop You?

 Frequent Claims

-If you file several claims in a short amount of time, your insurance may drop you.
-A high claim frequency indicates a high-risk property, which makes insurers reevaluate their coverage.
-Independently handling minor repairs is frequently preferable to filing unacceptably high claims.
+If you file several claims in a short time, your insurance may drop you.
+High claim frequency signals a high-risk property, which makes insurers reevaluate their coverage.
+Handling minor repairs yourself is often better than filing claims.

 money2 icon